sdiehl/zero-to-qed/BUILD.md

 The PDF pipeline has an additional post-processing step.
 The mdbook-typst renderer escapes LaTeX math delimiters and special characters in ways that break typst compilation.
 The [evil mangler](docs/mangler.py) fixes this by converting escaped math (`\$...\$` and `\[...\]`) to mitex function calls (`#mi()` and `#mitex()`), which use the mitex package to render LaTeX math natively in typst.
 It ain't pretty but it works.
 The script also prepends a preamble ([`preamble.typst`](docs/preamble.typst)) containing the title page, legal notice, document styling, theorem environments, admonition boxes, and running headers.
 After mangling, typst compiles the result to PDF.
 Run `just pdf` locally or push to main to trigger the full CI build.

-Illustrations are procedurally generated rather than hand-drawn.
-Two scripts produce all SVGs: [`scripts/life_viz.py`](scripts/life_viz.py) generates Game of Life patterns, the universe hierarchy tower, and the algebraic structure lattice, while [`scripts/tactic_viz.py`](scripts/tactic_viz.py) renders proof state transformations for 16 core tactics.
-Each tactic diagram shows the before/after state with context, goals, and the growing proof term.
-Colors live in [`scripts/colors.py`](scripts/colors.py) so the palette stays consistent across figures.
-This approach keeps illustrations reproducible, diff-friendly.
-Run `just gen-svg` to regenerate all images, or let `just build-docs` handle it automatically.
+Illustrations are procedurally generated from the `illustrations/` package.
+Run `python -m illustrations` to regenerate all SVGs, or let `just build-docs` handle it automatically.

+- `gameoflife.py` - Game of Life patterns
+- `hierarchy.py` - universe tower
+- `lambdacube.py` - lambda cube diagram
+- `tactics.py` - before/after proof state diagrams